 - July: Conduct second weekday and weekend parking occupancy survey

-- July/August: Develop options for increasing parking supply, prepare implementation plan
+- July / August: Develop options for increasing parking supply, prepare an implementation plan

 - August: Discuss report findings and recommendations with City staff